vastlimits/uberAgent-config/Tools/InvokeuberAgentConfigDownload/README.md

 ## Description

-While the configuration for uberAgent UXM typically does not change much, the configuration for uberAgent ESA changes daily, as the included sigma rules are updated daily.
+While the configuration for uberAgent UXM remains relatively static, the configuration for uberAgent ESA changes daily due to regular updates to the included Sigma rules.

-To make your life easier, we wrote a PowerShell script that automates the configuration file pulling, filtering, and bundling.
+To make your life easier, we provide a PowerShell script that automates the configuration file pulling, filtering, and bundling.

 You can find examples in the [Syntax and Examples](#syntax-and-examples) section for the most common use-cases:
 - **Example 1**: you have a customized `uberAgent.conf` that should persist, but all other configuration files should be on the latest version available on GitHub.
-- **Example 2**: you did several customizations in the configuration files that should persist, but all TDE rules and SCI tests should be on the latest version available on GitHub.
+- **Example 2**: you applied several customizations in the configuration files that should persist, but all TDE rules and SCI tests should be on the latest version available on GitHub.
 - **Example 3**: you want the latest TDE rules from GitHub with a few exceptions.

 ## Development